sandyol55/Ropey-Cam/README.md

 (Adjust TriggerLevel in the code to change the sensitivity of the trigger level)

-R-C should create a sub-folder "Videos" where all the triggered videos will be stored.
+When first run Ropey-Cam should create a sub-folder "Videos" where all the triggered videos will be stored.

 Note that the stream should continue while video is being recorded and stored.

-Now with buttons and a message feedback area to allow some control from the remote browser
+The web page has some example buttons and a message feedback area to allow some control from the remote browser

 ## Circular Buffer Version
+### Update 3
-Added a version that uses the CircularOutput buffer to record video from 5 secs before the trigger motion (This version is restricted to recording .h264 files so also added an .mp4 conversion followed by a deletion of the .h264 file)
+Added a version that uses the CircularOutput buffer to record video from 5 secs before the trigger motion This has been updated to use the relatively new PyavOutput and CicularOutput2 methods to allow direct recording of mp4 files.
 ### Update 2
 The browser control buttons have been updated to be more useful.